Margaret has written Reports and Submissions in Quasi-legal and Corporate for her role as a Public policy and Social Justice Advocate.

 The village park is small and surrounded by tall mature trees.
 Heavy with Summer foliage they are a backdrop to the narrow town-houses on the square.
 Shafts of sunlight play between the trees and dust rise from the earth as people and pets move about.
 The hum of insects fills the evening space.

 The brown-haired girl in a blue denim jacket picks up a piece of wood and playfully throws it to her dog.
 A shaggy spaniel in amber and white tones, wearing a red collar.

 Abstractedly playing with the dog she appears to scan one of the houses.
 It has a dark blue door and a brass plate shining brightly to the right side where three steps lead up.

 All is quiet at this time of evening and people are having their tea.

-She takes out her phone and photographed the house quickly.
-Then, calling to the dog she makes her way through the heavy iron gate and disappeared.
+She takes out her phone and photographs the house.
+Quickly calling the dog she makes her way through the heavy iron gate and disappears.
 The number three bus drives past.

-Next day, only an hour earlier, she returns.
-Sitting on a stone, she plays with her dog.
+Next day, and one hour earlier, she returns.
+Sitting on a stone, she plays with the dog.
 She does not speak or look at any other person in the park.
-She watched all that came and went to the blue-door house.
-She carried an i-pad with her and appears to be settling in for a long wait.
+She watches all coming and going to the blue-door house.
+She carries an i-pad with her and appears to be settling in for a long wait.
 Perhaps she is going to video someone or something.
 Only time will tell.